elzorich/k_means/README.md

 The K-means algorithm identifies k number of centroids, and then allocates every data point to the nearest cluster, while keeping the centroids as small as possible.

 The ‘means’ in the K-means refers to averaging of the data; that is, finding the centroid.

+It halts creating and optimizing clusters when either:

+- The centroids have stabilized — there is no change in their values because the clustering has been successful.
+- The defined number of iterations has been achieved.